ilcato/homebridge-blynk/README.md

 where:

-`name` will be the accessory name from the HomeKit point of view `widget` must be "Switch"
-`mode` can be "SWITCH" or "PUSH"
+`name` will be the accessory name from the HomeKit point of view `widget` must be one of: "Switch", "TemperatureSensor", "HumiditySensor", "MotionSensor", "SmokeSensor", "LightSensor" `mode` can be "SWITCH" or "PUSH"
 `caption` will be the name you should refer to from Siri `pin` is the pin to actuate
-+ Use an HomeKit app to add the accessory to the iPhone/iPad, e.g.: MyHome
++ Use the Home app to add the accessory to the iPhone/iPad

 After that you can say to Siri: